Hacktix/GBEDG/ppu/index.md

 ## Sprite Fetching

 If the X-Position of any sprite in the sprite buffer is less than or equal to the current Pixel-X-Position + 8, a sprite fetch is initiated.
-This temporarily suspends the background fetcher while keeping all it's values intact, the pixel shifter which pushes pixels to the LCD is also suspended.
-The Sprite Fetcher works very similarly to the background fetcher, but has a total of 5 steps:
+This resets the Background Fetcher to step 1 and temporarily pauses it, the pixel shifter which pushes pixels to the LCD is also suspended.
+The Sprite Fetcher works very similarly to the background fetcher:

 * **1) Fetch Tile No.:**
   Same as the first Background Fetcher step, however, the tile number is simply read from the Sprite Buffer rather than VRAM.